arcus-azure/arcus.security/docs/preview/features/secret-store/index.md

 ## Why would I use it?
 Why would you use our Arcus secret store instead of just using the Azure SDK directly to access Azure Key Vault secrets?

-The Arcus secret store has some advantages over using the Azure SDK or `IConfiguration` directly:
+The Arcus secret store has some advantages over using the Azure SDK or configuration directly:

 ✔ **Caching**: we provide caching so the secret providers will not be called upon every secret retrieval.